yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-27-Backpacking-Europe-ROME.md

 <img src="https://i.imgur.com/u2U5fHd.jpg" alt="logo">
 >Beautiful Sculptures

 I then visited Castel Sant'Angelo from the Outside.
 It was originally the tomb of Emperor Hadrian but later was turned into a protective place where the Pope could take refuge in times of danger.
-I grabbed a gelato from a shop and went to my bus station.
+After spending few hours here, I grabbed a gelato from a shop and went to my bus station.

 Rome would certainly be visited again.
 The wish gets fulfilled or otherwise.